Applications must be received in the School of Nursing office by the deadline of 12 noon on February 28, 2015.

 Admission Grade Point Average (GPA)

-- Maintain a minimum Indiana University cumulative GPA of 2.5 on a 4.0 scale.
-This does not include transfer or
+- Maintain a minimum Indiana University program GPA of 2.5 on a 4.0 scale.
+This does not include transfer courses.

 - Demonstrate a pre-nursing admission GPA of 2.7 on a 4.0 scale for all completed course work required for